ollykel/v-vim/README.md

 ```

 ## Options
-You can add any of following into your vim config to disable highlighting.
+You can add any of the following into your vim config to disable highlighting.
 All options are enabled by default.

 ```vim
 " Disable highlight white space after "[]".